 Scaling Wildlife Protection

-Willie Smits (Masarang Foundation) is now teaming up with the Prince Bernhard Nature Fund, Odyssey and Ocean Protocol to scale and open-source his model, using new technologies, and is inviting you to help his quest for Wild Life Protection.
-Can you co-create a digital and scalable infrastructure for regenerative ecosystems, with the interests of local communities, natural habitats and endangered species aligned?
+Willie Smits (Masarang Foundation) is now teaming up with the Prince Bernhard Nature Fund, Odyssey and Ocean Protocol to scale up and open-source his model using new technologies, and invites you to help him in his quest for Wild Life Protection.
+Can you co-create a digital and scalable infrastructure for regenerative ecosystems, aligning the interests of local communities, natural habitats and endangered species?

 This infrastructure will:

-- Support and incentivize the further development of the model
+Support and incentivize further development of the model